-HOw to build an effective customer and prospect list
+How to build an effective customer and prospect list

 a list.
-These methods are worth trying since they don't cost much and they generally result in better prospects than commercial lists.
-In addition, unlike buying rights to use a commercial list, leads you generate yourself belong to you completely.
+These methods are worth trying since they don't cost much, and they generally result in better prospects than commercial lists.
+In addition, leads you generate yourself belong to you completely, unlike commercial lists that you buy the rights to use.
 You can use them however you see fit.

-Note: Databases are critical.
+Note: Databases are critical

 Use these techniques to build your own prospect database:

-4) Provide registration cards at events and conduct periodic surveys.
+Provide registration cards at events and conduct periodic surveys.

-5) Business card fish bowls at tradeshows and online registration forms are other ways to capture information on your prospects to build a database.
+Business card fish bowls at tradeshows and online registration forms are other ways to capture information on your prospects to build a database.